Irreversible processes without energy dissipation in an isolated Lipkin-Meshkov-Glick model: Conclusions

-{\em Conclusions.-} In this Letter we report the existence of irreversible processes {\em without} energy dissipation in a certain kind of isolated quantum systems.
-Starting with a symmetry-breaking initial state and changing a system parameter slowly enough, we perform a closed cycle which is quasistatic ---the initial energy distribution is perfectly recovered at the end.
-However, the process results to be irreversible, because the symmetry is always restored in the final equilibrium state, no matters the degree of symmetry-breaking of the initial condition.
-So, this kind of irreversibility is not due to a dissipated energy (or work), but to an unavoidable lost of information.
-The origin of this phenomenon is the collective dephasing between different symmetry sectors, happening when the system enters in a phase in which there are no degeneracies and therefore the symmetry cannot be broken.
-This dephasing entails the unavoidable erasure of the information about the initial symmetry-breaking, and therefore makes the process irreversible, no matters how slow it is performed.
-We examplify this fact by means of numerical calculations in an experimental feasible many-body quantum system, which is a special case of the Lipkin-Meshkov-Glick model.
-We perform an irreversible cycle consisting of a unitary time evolution that entails a lost of information $\Delta I \sim \log 2$ in the measurement of a symmetry-breaking observable.
-We identify this lost of information with an increase of the von Neumann entropy of the long-time average equilibrium state, which tends to $\Delta S = \log 2$ in the quasistatic limit.
+In this article we report the existence of irreversible processes {\em without} energy dissipation in a certain kind of isolated quantum systems.
+Starting with a symmetry-breaking state in which only one of the two symmetry-breaking branches is populated, and changing a system parameter slowly enough, we perform a closed cycle which is quasistatic ---the initial energy distribution is perfectly recovered at the end, and hence the net work necessary to complete the cycle is zero.
+However, the process results to be irreversible, because the final equilibrium state consists of a superposition of the two symmetry-breaking branches, no matters the fine details of the initial condition.
+So, this kind of irreversibility is not related to the dissipation of energy, but to an unavoidable loss of information, which is caused by the collective phase mixing between different symmetry sectors when the system enters in a phase with no degeneracies.
+This phase mixing entails the unavoidable erasure of the information about the initial symmetry-breaking, making the process irreversible, no matters how slow it is performed.
+We exemplify this fact by means of numerical calculations in an experimental feasible many-body quantum system, which is a special case of the Lipkin-Meshkov-Glick model.
+We perform an irreversible cycle consisting of a unitary time evolution that entails a loss of information $\Delta I \sim \log 2$ in the measurement of a symmetry-breaking observable, that we identify with an increase of the von Neumann entropy of the long-time average equilibrium states, that tends to $\Delta S = \log 2$ in the quasistatic limit.

-{\em Acknowledgments.-} The work is supported by Spanish Government grant for the research project FIS2012-35316, an Alexander von Humboldt Professorship, the EU Integrating Project SIQS and the EU STREP project EQUAM.
-Part of the calculations of this work were performed in the high capacity cluster for physics, funded in part by Universidad Complutense de Madrid and in part with Feder funding.
-This is a contribution to the Campus of Internation Excellence of Moncloa, CEI Moncloa.